 The liver filters all of the body's blood and breaks down poisonous substances, such as alcohol and drugs.
 It also produces bile, a fluid that helps digest fats and carry away waste.

-Due to this metabolism, the concentration of the drug is largely or slightly reduced when that is taken orally.
+Due to this metabolism, the concentration of the drug is largely or slightly reduced when taken orally.

 The liver is the primary site of first-pass metabolism.
-The intestinal wall is the secondary site of it.
+The intestinal wall is the secondary site.

 Mechanism (Step by step):